Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 Freezing Peppers

-One of the more simple ways to preserve peppers is by freezing.
-Quick, easy and my favorite.
-Peppers is one of the few foods that can be preserved without blanching too.
-Another good thing is peppers don’t lose there crunchiness when frozen either.
+One of the more simple ways to preserve peppers is by freezing them.
+It’s quick, easy, and my favorite.
+Peppers are one of the few foods that can be preserved without blanching, too.
+Another good thing is that peppers don’t lose their crunchiness when frozen, either.

 Frozen peppers can be used just as if they were fresh.
 Use them in soups, casseroles and other dishes.
 I put them into the freezer in slices and if a recipe calls for “chopped” peppers, then it’s easy to chop a frozen pepper that is partially thawed.